All Episodes

 They can even play music and have it vibrate to the music.

-application In fact, the range of frequency for that application, according to the heart planners, is 1 to 20 hertz, which correlates to the predominant brainwaves of human beings.
+In fact, the range of frequency for that application, according to the heart planners, is 1 to 20 Hertz, which correlates to the predominant brain waves of human beings.

 Great.

-Alright, so, if I understand this correctly, they will fire at the ionosphere, this higher frequency, causing it to pulse back to resonate And fire back toward the Earth this frequency, which is virtually, as you mentioned, the Schumann Resonance Frequency, or the same operating frequency of our alpha brainwaves.
+So if I understand this correctly, they will fire at the ionosphere this higher frequency, causing it to pulse back, to resonate, and fire back toward the Earth this frequency, which is virtually the, as you mentioned, the Schuman resonance frequency, or the same operating frequency of our alpha brain waves.

 Absolutely.